The Wade Roads

-throne to William and Mary.
-His supporters, the Jacobites,
+his throne to William and Mary.
+His supporters, the

-hostile to the Hanoverian regime and to its mostly Protestant
+were deeply hostile to the Hanoverian regime and to

 The government responded by building forts and passing

-left loyal Highlanders who had surrendered their arms
+this left loyal Highlanders who had surrendered their

-defenceless against those who had not.
-The Highlands were
+arms defenceless against those who had not.
+The Highlands

-also much troubled by cattle thieving with raids reaching
+were also much troubled by cattle thieving with raids

-as far as the Lowlands.
-This was eventually controlled
+reaching as far as the Lowlands.
+This was eventually

-by the use of Independent Companies of loyal Highlanders
+controlled by the use of Independent Companies of loyal

-(the origin of the Black Watch) whose local knowledge
+Highlanders (the origin of the Black Watch) whose local

-and understanding of Gaelic gave them an advantage over
+knowledge and understanding of Gaelic gave them an advantage

-English soldiers.
-However, the trouble flared up again
+over English soldiers.
+However, the trouble flared up

-when they themselves became involved in the theft of cattle;
+again when they themselves became involved in the theft

 With troubles continuing, Lord Lovat sent a report to